bytedeck/bytedeck/CONTRIBUTING.md

 `docker-compose down`

 or to run in a local venv (assuming you have activated it), start all the docker services in the background (-d) except web, then run the django server locally:
-`docker-compose up -d db redis celery celery-beat -d` `./src/manage.py runserver`
+1. `docker-compose up -d db redis celery celery-beat -d`
+1. `python src/manage.py runserver`

 ### First time only:

 1. Move into your cloned directory.
 For example: `cd ~/Developer/bytedeck`
-2. Add the upstream remote (if it doesn't already exist): `git remote add upstream git@github.com:bytedeck/bytedeck.git`
+1. Add the upstream remote (if it doesn't already exist): `git remote add upstream git@github.com:bytedeck/bytedeck.git`

 ### Recurring steps with each PR:

-4. Pull in changes from the upstream master: `git pull upstream develop` (in case anything has changed since you cloned it)
+1. Pull in changes from the upstream master: `git pull upstream develop` (in case anything has changed since you cloned it)
-5. Create a new branch with a name specific to the issue or feature or bug you will be working on: `git checkout -b yourbranchname`
+1. Create a new branch with a name specific to the issue or feature or bug you will be working on: `git checkout -b yourbranchname`
-6. Write tests!
+1. Write tests!
 See Test Requirements below for important details (if you are not comfortable with test-driven development, you can also write tests after writing code instead of before).
 Also see "Running Tests and Checking Code Style" section.
-7. Write code!
+1. Write code!
-8. Before committing, make sure to run tests and linting locally (this will save you the annoyance of having to clean up lots of little "oops typo!" commits).
+1. Before committing, make sure to run tests and linting locally (this will save you the annoyance of having to clean up lots of little "oops typo!" commits).
 Note that the `--failfast` and `--parallel` modes are optional and used to speed up the tests.  `--failfast` will quit as soon as one test fails, and `--parallel` will run tests in multiple processes (however if a test fails, the output might not be helpful, and you might need to run the tests again without this option to get more info on the failing test):
-   * venv: `./src/manage.py test src --failfast --parallel && flake8 src`
+   * venv: `python src/manage.py test src --failfast --parallel && flake8 src`
-   * docker: `docker-compose exec web bash -c "./src/manage.py test src --failfast --parallel && flake8 src"`
+   * docker: `docker-compose exec web bash -c "python src/manage.py test src --failfast --parallel && flake8 src"`
-9. Commit your changes and provide a [good commit message](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) (you may need to `git add .` if you created any new files that need to be tracked).
-If your changes resolve a specific [issue on github](https://github.com/bytedeck/bytedeck/issues), then add "Closes #123" to the commit where 123 is the issue number:
+1. Commit your changes and provide a [good commit message](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) (you may need to `git add .` if you created any new files that need to be tracked).
+If your changes resolve a specific [issue on github](https://github.com/bytedeck/bytedeck/issues), then add "Closes #123" to the commit where 123 is the issue number.
+Note that if your development environment is running inside of docker and not a Python virtual environment, the pre-commit hooks won't run properly.
+For this reason, you will be required to run your commit command inside of docker:
-`git commit -am "Useful description of your changes; Closes #123"`
+   - venv: `git commit -am "Useful description of your changes; Closes #123"`
+   - docker: `docker-compose exec web bash -c "git commit -m 'Useful description of your changes; Closes #123'"` (ensure the commit message is enclosed in single and not double quotes)
-9. Repeat steps 4-9 above until the feature/issue is completed.
+1. Repeat steps 4-9 above until the feature/issue is completed.
-10. If you make mistakes during the commit process, or want to change or edit commits, [here's a great guide](http://sethrobertson.github.io/GitFixUm/fixup.html).
+1. If you make mistakes during the commit process, or want to change or edit commits, [here's a great guide](http://sethrobertson.github.io/GitFixUm/fixup.html).
-11. Make sure your develop branch is up to date again and rebase onto any changes that have been made upstream since you started the branch: `git pull upstream develop --rebase`  (this command joins several steps: updating your local develop branch, and then rebasing your current feature branch on top of the updated develop branch)
+1. Make sure your develop branch is up to date again and rebase onto any changes that have been made upstream since you started the branch: `git pull upstream develop --rebase`  (this command joins several steps: updating your local develop branch, and then rebasing your current feature branch on top of the updated develop branch)
-14. You may need to resolve merge conflicts, if there are any.
+1. You may need to resolve merge conflicts, if there are any.
 Hopefully not!  ([how to resolve a merge conflict](https://www.youtube.com/watch?v=QmKdodJU-js))
-15. Run entire test suite and check coverage (see "Detailed Expectations for all Pull Requests" section below)
+1. Run entire test suite and check coverage (see "Detailed Expectations for all Pull Requests" section below)
-16. Push your branch to your fork of the project on github (the first time you do this, it will create the branch on github for you): `git push origin yourbranchname`
+1. Push your branch to your fork of the project on github (the first time you do this, it will create the branch on github for you): `git push origin yourbranchname`
-17. Go to your fork of the repository on GitHub (you should see a dropdown allowing you to select your branch)
+1. Go to your fork of the repository on GitHub (you should see a dropdown allowing you to select your branch)
-18. Select your recently pushed branch and create a pull request (you should see a button for this)
+1. Select your recently pushed branch and create a pull request (you should see a button for this)
 ![image](https://user-images.githubusercontent.com/10604391/125674000-d02eb7a0-b85d-4c8f-b8dd-2b144e274f7d.png)

-13. Complete pull request.
+1. Complete pull request.
-14. Once automated tests have finished running on your PR, make sure they passed (they should have, since you already ran the tests locally at step 8... right?
+1. Once automated tests have finished running on your PR, make sure they passed (they should have, since you already ran the tests locally at step 8... right?
 RIGHT?!)
-15. Engage in the review of your pull request on github (there will likely be some back and forth discussion between you and the maintainer before the PR is accepted)
+1. Engage in the review of your pull request on github (there will likely be some back and forth discussion between you and the maintainer before the PR is accepted)
-16. Start work on another feature by checking out the develop branch again: `git checkout develop`
+1. Start work on another feature by checking out the develop branch again: `git checkout develop`
-17. Go to Step 4 and repeat!
+1. Go to Step 4 and repeat!

 ## Detailed Expectations for all Pull Requests: